lirsacc/react-conveyor/README.md

 #### `mutations`: `{ [key: string]: (prop: ...any[]) => Promise<any> }`

 `mutationName -> mutator`
-All mutators will be passed with the same name to the children but bound to the `Conveyor` instance so that calling it will expose the mutation name in the `inFlightMutations` and `errors` children props as applicable.
+- All mutators will be passed with the same name to the children but bound to the `Conveyor` instance so that calling it will expose the mutation name in the `inFlightMutations` and `errors` children props as applicable.
-Keys must not conflict with the `fields` prop.
+- Keys must not conflict with the `fields` prop.
+- Mutators can return an object that will then be merged with the current fields or a fuction which will be called to get an object that can be merged with the fields.

 #### `children` (required): `(props: object) => React.ReactNode`